-The Norwich Terrier is an affectionate and curious dog named for their hometown in England.
-Standing at just 10 inches tall, the "small but mighty" Norwich Terrier is a cute and cuddly breed that also happens to be a courageous and seemingly fearless little dog that was bred to hunt vermin like rats.
+The Norwich Terrier is an affectionate and curious dog named for its hometown in England.
+Standing at just 10 inches tall, the small-but-mighty Norwich Terrier is a cute and cuddly breed that also happens to be courageous and seemingly fearless when hunting vermin, like rats.

 Characteristics of the Norwich Terrier